leahxqing/leahxqing.github.io/_pages/about.md

 > Rejection Means Redirection 🌌

-Hello!
-I’m Xiangqing Wang (王湘晴), an incoming PhD student at the Rotman School of Management, University of Toronto.
-I completed my undergraduate studies in Economics and Statistics at the Wang Yanan Institute for Studies in Economics (WISE), Xiamen University.
-My research interests broadly lie in spatial economics, urban economics, and labor economics.
+Welcome!
+I am Xiangqing Wang (王湘晴), an incoming PhD student at the Rotman School of Management, University of Toronto.
+I obtained my Bachelor’s degrees in Economics and Statistics from the Wang Yanan Institute for Studies in Economics (WISE), Xiamen University.

+My research interests lie in spatial economics, urban economics, and labor economics.
 I’m open to discussions, collaborations, and new ideas—please feel free to reach out via email if you’d like to connect!

 Email: [xiangqing.wang@rotman.utoronto.ca](mailto:xiangqing.wang@rotman.utoronto.ca), [wangxq2003@outlook.com](mailto:wangxq2003@outlook.com)